Terry555/json-parser/README.md

 A → \<STRING\>:B | \<STRING\>:B, A
 B → S | \<STRING\> | \<NUMBER\> | \<BOOLEAN\> | \<NULL\>
 C → B,C | B

+Terminals: '{', '}', '[', ']', ':', ',', '\<STRING\>', '\<NUMBER\>', '\<BOOLEAN\>', '\<NULL\>'
+'{': Opens a new JSON Object.
+'}': Closes a JSON Object.
+'[': Opens a new JSON Array.
+']': Closes a JSON Array.
+':': An operator that assigns string keys to datatype values.
+',': A separator that separates data types, key-value pairs, JSON Objects, or JSON Arrays.
+'\<STRING\>': A data type that represents a string.
+'\<NUMBER\>': A data type that represents a number of integer or decimal value.
+'\<BOOLEAN\>': A data type that represents a boolean value, represented by "True" or "False".
+'\<NULL\>': A data type that represents JSON's "null" value.

+Nonterminals: S, A, B, C
+S: Allows for a new JSON Object or Array.
+A: Ensures that the rules for a JSON Object are followed.
+B: Allows JSON Objects and Arrays to be populated with data types or new JSON Objects and Arrays.
+C: Ensures that the rules for a JSON Array are followed.

 ## Installation